 NOTE: Requirements may be subject to change without notice.

-Should an undergraduate student admitted to the department leave the university and become subject to the university readmission requirement, the student must, once readmitted to the university, apply for readmission to the Department of Education.
-A student readmitted to the Department will be subject to the degree requirements in force at the time of readmission.
+Should a graduate student leave the University, the student is subject to the University readmission requirements.
+A student readmitted to the department will be subject to the degree requirements in place at the time of readmission.

 The Professional Semester